We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 I can’t speak for all of them, but most private beaches allow a small baby pop-up tent.
 But always ask to be sure!
 Make sure to choose one with sides that can open or roll up for ventilation.
 The closed ones can get very hot during the summer.

-What About Beach Wagons?
+What About Beach Wagons on 30A?

-A few beach accesses, such as Seacrest Beach, where we are located, do not allow beach wagons.
-Why?
-Well, for us, there is a noise ordinance through the easement that takes you through another neighborhood to our beach.
-But, additionally, most beach accesses have steep stairways down to the beach, making it very difficult to carry heavy beach wagons down.
+Additionally, most beach accesses have steep stairways down to the beach, making it very difficult to carry heavy beach wagons down.
 When they are all left at the top, it typically blocks the walkway and entrance to the beach.

-Also, the soft white sand along the 30A beaches makes it very hard to pull wagons unless they have large wheels and are made for that.
+Also, the soft white sand along the 30A beaches makes it very hard to pull wagons unless they are beach wagons with large wheels designed for that.
 So, while a wagon may at first sound like a necessity, it’s sometimes more of a hassle.
-Several of the communities that don’t allow wagons, such as Seacrest Beach, have a seasonal tram to take you to the beach instead.
-If you don’t have the right type of wagon, you can always rent one!

 READ: 30A Baby & Beach Gear Rental With Dropoff And Pickup